kkkkkwai/CS5344/analysis/README.md

 Output file:
 Main function is handle_most_popular.py
-*change the dataset file path in the main function, and then run the main function.
+* change the dataset file path in the main function, and then run the main function.

 the program will be excute below steps:
-#0.load category data
+1. load category data
-#1.load data and choose the item
+2. load data and choose the item
-#2.remove the duplicate reocrds and wrong records (found only one wrong record)
+3. remove the duplicate reocrds and wrong records (found only one wrong record)
-#3.handle top rank by value in date
+4. handle top rank by value in date
-#4.choose top 10 rank records only
+5. choose top 10 rank records only
-#5.aggregate top 10 rank per month
+6. aggregate top 10 rank per month
-#6.order by monty and rank_count
+7. order by monty and rank_count
-#7.save the data
+8. save the data
-#8.add title for export data
+9. add title for export data

-3.Visualization analysis of exported data (Needs install Jupyter) the export data already is analysis data, the data size is smaller than raw data. so we can easly use EDA Visualization analysis data.
+## Visualization analysis of exported data (Needs install Jupyter)
+the export data already is analysis data, the data size is smaller than raw data. so we can easly use EDA Visualization analysis data.

 EDA Visualization analysis:
-final-analysis-most-popular.ipynb (analysis the export data) *Mainly use this one to analysis export data. pre-analysis-most-popular.ipynb (pre analysis US raw data)
+* final-analysis-most-popular.ipynb (analysis the export data) *Mainly use this one to analysis export data.
+* pre-analysis-most-popular.ipynb (pre analysis US raw data)